Hero MotoCorp: Other initiatives

 In 1992, the company started Raman Kant Munjal Foundation (RKMF), which oversees the Raman Munjal Vidya Mandir and BML Munjal University.

 Sponsorship

 Hero has been the sponsor of the Caribbean Premier League, a twenty-20 cricket franchise, since 2018.
 Since 2014, Hero has sponsored the Hero World Challenge golf tournament.
 Hero also sponsors two British events on the Golf European Tour: English Open (known as the Hero Open) and the Betfred British Masters.
 Hero is also a partner of Spanish club Atlético Madrid.

 Hero were also the title sponsors of the first ever senior FIH World Hockey5s in 2022.

 Football

-Hero sponsored India's football leagues, the Indian Super League, I-League, I-League Qualifiers, Futsal Club Championship, Indian Women's League, Senior NFC for Santosh Trophy, Super Cup, Youth League and previously Federation Cup.
+Hero sponsored India's football leagues, the Indian Super League, I-League, I-League Qualifiers, Futsal Club Championship, Indian Women's League, Senior NFC for Santosh Trophy, AIFF Super Cup, Youth League and previously Federation Cup.
 They were also the principal sponsors of all India national and developmental football team kits.
 They pulled out from all the sponsorships in 2023 due to internal issues.